RbkGh/EventDrivenStockProcessor/README.md

 ```

 ## Run all services:
+1.

-> First off,rename ".example.env" file to ".env" [this loads the values into docker]
+> rename ".example.env" file to ".env" [this loads the values into docker]

 2.
 ```shell